DanielCreggOrganization/w5-lab-classes-objects-danielcregg/README.md

 **Task**:

 1. Create a package named `ie.atu.classesandobjects`.
 All classes you create for this lab below will go in here.
-2. Choose a real-world object (e.g., `Bicycle`, `Elephant`, `Phone`).
-3. Create a Java class for this real-world object.
-Remember all classes start with a capital letter.
-4. Define at least three fields (attributes) and one method (behavior).

 ---